-PSUSD's ELO-P program offerings will provide a balance of program offerings to meet the needs of the whole child.
+PSUSD's ELO-P program offerings will provide a balance of opportunities to meet the needs of the whole child.
 Students participating in ELO-P will be provided experiences in academic intervention, enrichment, community connection, social-emotional learning, leadership, and healthy living in an effort to support and enhance their overall school experience.
 All students are welcome to participate in ELO-P offerings, bringing their unique perspectives to share as part of improving academic performance, further developing skills in a variety of areas, and creating a community of collaboration and learning.
+ELO-P will work to do more, for more, and provide students with experiences they may not have otherwise to increase their engagement with academics and their community.